Squeaker-2207/squeaker-be/README.md

 ```
 ## <a name="required-keys"></a> Required keys

-Squeakr uses Google's Perspective API to assist with content moderation.
-It also uses a custom Nyckel ML API that you will need to set up separately.
+Squeakr uses Google's <a href="https://developers.perspectiveapi.com/s/docs-get-started?language=en_US">Perspective API</a> to assist with content moderation.
+It also uses a custom <a href="https://www.nyckel.com/">Nyckel ML API</a> that you will need to set up separately.

 Once you have your keys, set up your environment with
 ```sh